waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 3F (Boulder Puzzle):** Solved by maneuvering the boulder from (7, 2) to the switch at (4, 6).
 - **Victory Road 1F (Elevation):** Confirmed direct movement between `elevated_ground` and `ground` is impossible.
 - **Victory Road 2F (Western Boulder):** Solved by pushing the boulder at (5,15) to the switch at (2,17), clearing the barrier at (8,9) and (8,10).
-- **Victory Road 2F (Puzzle Resets):** Confirmed that using ladders between floors does NOT reset boulder puzzles.
+- **Victory Road 2F (Puzzle Resets):** Confirmed that using ladders between floors does NOT reset a puzzle.

 ## B. Discarded Hypotheses
 - **Victory Road 3F (Failed Plan):** The initial strategy from the `puzzle_strategist_agent` to push a boulder along the y=2 corridor was a hallucination.
 The path was blocked by impassable tiles at (5, 2) and (6, 2).
 This plan is now discarded.